ManikMaity/Learn-ReactJS/broCode-react/README.md

 ### 3. Inline
 - Inline CSS is used inside the component `.jsx` file by creating a style object.
 - Then use the style object created in the element style attribute.
-Ex. -
+- It good for small element and minimum styling but not mantainable for complex styling Ex. -
 ```js
 // ScondaryButton.jsx